 In addition to locating, engaging and connecting the homeless persons to services, the Outreach Team will provide “on-call, as needed” assistance during their scheduled hours to residents and businesses in their encounters with homeless people.
 Sometimes the police are legally prohibited from taking action or are occupied with other assignments.
 The Outreach Team will be especially helpful in these situations and can remain on site to fully assist with resolving the incident.

-The cost of a full-time, two-person Outreach Team is $200,000 per year.
+The cost of a full-time, three-person Outreach Team is $300,000 per year.
 Included are costs associated with workers compensation, insurance, supplies and equipment.
 Also included are funds to cover “move-in” expenses for our homeless people upon their entry into housing.

-Since City and County resources are generally unavailable, PPTFH needs to raise the funds from the community and contract directly with The People Concern for the team’s services.
+Since City and County resources are generally unavailable, PPTFH has raised the funds from the community and has contracted directly with The People Concern for the Team’s services.

 The People Concern will continue to work with our homeless people and provide the services they need to heal, stabilize, and prepare to enter housing.
 Once housed, The People Concern will remain with the person as long as necessary to help him/her successfully remain housed.
 Key services include housing, mental and physical health care, domestic violence services, substance abuse treatment and assistance in obtaining income.
 For more information about this process, please see our Progress Report.